OrenCPC/guide-add-to-mobile-wallet-android/README.md

  ```

-`TO DO: Add the correct dependencies`
+`TO DO: Should you add the samsung dependency if the company doesn't support Samsung?`

-`TO DO: Visa SDK Configuration?`

 ### Add to Wallet flow